reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 4. The final value is constructed by the end of S3, its at this point the computed value is written back (WB) to the memory.

 > Why is it called true dependency?
-A read-after-write (RAW) is a true dependence because the read is intended to receive the result of the write.
+A read-after-write (RAW) is a true dependence because the read is intended to receive the result of the write. when in reality itt should b the ther way roun

 #### 2. WRITE AFTER READ (ANTI DEPENDENCY)
 This kind of dependency occurs when the output of the subsequent instructions is taken as an input for the previous instruction.